 There are so many dishes you can serve with fried rice, you can make a variety of food to give the full take out experience, or keep it simple with a basic miso soup!
 Some of my favorite recipes to serve this with are:

 - Stir Fry Cauliflower Rice (as an extra veggie side)

 - Easy Vegan Miso Soup with Noodles and Vegetables

 - 20-Minute Low-Fat Detox Bok Choy Miso Noodle Soup

-It’s really easy to make this fried rice recipe anything that works for you and your family.
+Even the best fried rice recipe can be adjusted to fit your tastes even more perfectly!
+It’s really easy to make this recipe anything that works for you and your family.
 I make this different almost every time.
 Here are a few tips to help guide you:

 Tips for adding protein

 Adding protein to this recipe is super easy.
 There are so many options to choose from and any of them would work great.